 Now, it may sound a bit odd but basically, I’ve learnt that its best to get the toughest one out of the way, while you’re still fresh, and before your head is frazzled.
 With that complete you can then take on the remainder of your assignments or revision, feeling smug that the hardest one is done and dusted.

-Book a time to study.
+Book a time to revise and study.

 When do you work best?
 In the morning, afternoon or are you a night owl?
 Plan your study time around what part of the day you work best at.
 Throughout the week set aside blocks of time where you can focus purely on your studies.
 45mins to an hour are ideal, but longer or shorter are just as good, and it’ll depend on the subject and your ability to focus.

 Don’t be afraid to get up and walk around, take study breaks within the time or grab yourself a snack or two.